THE NATIONAL BLACK PROSECUTORS ASSOCIATION

 Only members in good standing will receive all the latest news and updates.

-The NBPA Foundation provides scholarships for African American law students who meet academic criteria, along with a demonstrated desire to serve the community.
+The National Black Prosecutors Foundation provides scholarships to law students who meet academic criteria, along with a demonstrated interest in a career in prosecution.

 NBPA has been and continues to be very proud of our leading chief prosecutors.